TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/38 - Zechariah/Zechariah 11/Zechariah 11.12.md

 ---

-And I said unto them, If ye think good, give me my hire; and if not, forbear.
-So they weighed for my hire thirty [pieces] of silver.
+I said to them, "If you think it best, give me my wages; and if not, keep them."
+So they weighed for my wages thirty pieces of silver.